Mogao Christian painting

-The Painting of a Christian figure, also known as Fragment of a Christian figure, is a late 9th-century fragmentary silk painting of a haloed man with crosses on his head and chest who has been interpreted as a Christian figure, associated with the Church of the East in China.
-It was discovered by the Hungarian-born British archaeologist Aurel Stein at the Library Cave (cave 17) of the Mogao Caves in 1908.
-The painting is in the British Museum, in London.
+The Mogao Christian painting, also known as Painting of a Christian figure or Fragment of a Christian figure, is a fragmentary silk painting of a haloed man with crosses on his head and chest who has been interpreted as a Christian figure associated with the Church of the East.
+The painting dates to the end of the 9th century, during the Guiyi rule of Dunhuang under the Zhang family.
+It was discovered by the Hungarian-born British archaeologist Aurel Stein at the Library Cave (Cave 17) of the Mogao Caves in 1908, and is now kept in the British Museum, London.

 Description

 The figure is represented in a three-quarter view in a manner very similar to some of the paintings of Bodhisattvas, even to the gesture of the right hand.
 The outer circle of the nimbus has flame-like decoration.
 He has a fairly thick moustache and a slight beard, both in red.
 He is wearing a silk stole of red with a yellow lining, over a garment that has faded to a greenish colour very similar to that of the background.
 The sleeves of the garment end in ruffs and golden bracelets adorn the wrists.
 A cross, each arm that ends in extensions of beads, appears both in the headdress of the figure and pendant of the necklace that he is wearing, as well as on the top of the long staff that he is holding in the left hand.